elastisys/compliantkubernetes/docs/adr/0025-local-storage.md

 ## Decision Outcome

-Chosen option: Use local storage with local-volume-provisioner and move the code within the kubespray repo.
+Chosen option: Use local storage with local-volume-provisioner and move the code within the Kubespray repo.

 ### Positive Consequences